 - Your doctor may trim the wart with a small knife before applying liquid nitrogen.

-- Cryotherapy is painful.
+- Cryotherapy can be uncomfortable.
 A numbing local anesthetic is usually not needed but may be used in some cases.

 - Your doctor applies the liquid nitrogen to the wart using a probe or a cotton swab.
 Liquid nitrogen can also be sprayed directly on the wart.